 The prize money for the winner was $90 and a rug.
-The top five horses earn the title of airgiyn tav, and the top three receive gold, silver and bronze medals, respectively.
+The top five horses, each collected by the five judges in robes at the finish line, earn the title of airgiyn tav, and the top three receive gold, silver and bronze medals, respectively.
 The winning rider is named tumny ekh (leader of ten thousand).
 In the two-year old race, the last place horse is acknowledged as well.
 It is called bayan khodood which means “full stomach”!
 A song, wishing the horse luck to be next year’s winner, is sung to the bayan khodood.

-We eventually reached the Lapis Sky Ger Camp at dusk as the sun was setting, much later than the original plan.
+We eventually reached the Lapis Sky Ger Camp at dusk, much later than the original plan.
 The road down to the valley has been washed out for years, so we exited the bus and walked into camp after rounding the Ovoo atop the hillside three times in a clockwise direction.
 An ovoo is a pile of rocks and wood and is considered sacred.
 It is placed on top of mountains to honor the sky gods.
-Mongols place a rock, a khata, or sweets as a form of offering to their ancestors.
+Mongols place a rock, a khata, or sweets inside as a form of offering to their ancestors.